 How long will it take me to explore St. Peter's Square?

-Access to St. Peter's Square is free and there is no time limit* to be inside.
+Access to St. Peter's Square is free and there is no time limit to be in there.
 Personally, I recommend that you spend an hour there, walk around the circular colonnade, admire the details of the central obelisk and the fountains that guard it.

 Nor would I rule out buying an ice cream and take it sitting under the spectacular columns while contemplating the facade of San Pedro.
-In addition, it will serve you to rest before or after the intense visit to the Basilica or the Museums.
+It will also be a good place to rest before or after an intense visit to the Basilica or the Museums.

-Keep in mind that if you have not booked the tour of St. Peter's Basilica, you will have to wait in line to enter the temple in the middle of the square, which usually last up to two hours, so you will have time to contemplate it (even if it is from your place in line!).
+Keep in mind that if you have not booked a tour of St. Peter's Basilica, you will have to wait in line to enter the temple in the middle of the square, which usually lasts up to two hours, so you will have time to see it (even if it is from your place in line!).

-Normally you will have to arrive well in advance to get a good spot (although there are usually screens from where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
-If you want to know more details, you can check my guide on how to see the Papal Audience at the Vatican.
+Normally, even if you reserve your ticket for the papal audience, you will have to arrive well in advance to get a good spot (although there are usually screens where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
+If you want to know more details, you can check my guide on how to watch the Papal Audience at the Vatican.

 How much time should I spend in total in Vatican City?

-If it is your first time in the Vatican and you want to visit, at least, the Museums, the Sistine Chapel and St. Peter's Basilica, you will need at least half a day (you can visit in the morning or in the afternoon).
+If this is your first time in the Vatican and you want to visit at least the Museums, the Sistine Chapel and St. Peter's Basilica, you will need at least half a day (you can visit in the morning or in the afternoon).
 To avoid unnecessarily long visits, plan ahead and book your tickets in advance: you will skip long lines and enter the Museums and the Basilica more rested.

-If in addition to the basic visits you want to complete the experience in Vatican City with the climb to the Dome or the guided tour of the Necropolis, I recommend you to block a whole day in Vatican City to avoid rushing and enjoy every visit to the fullest.
+If in addition to the basic visits you want to complete the experience in Vatican City with the climb to the Dome or the guided tour of the Necropolis, I recommend you to block a whole day in Vatican City so you don't have to rush and enjoy every visit to the fullest.